-This is the art of using simple science tricks to entertain and educate people and can be performed anywhere, from the corner of a street, in a school classroom, or at a science festival.
+This is the art of using simple science experiments to entertain and educate people.
+These can be performed anywhere, from the corner of a street, in a school classroom, or at a science festival.

-These are more likely to add to an event rather than serve as a standalone event, but can be fun to do in public locations with high footfall, such as on the high street or at train stations - just make sure you get permission to do so.
+Science busking is more likely to add to an event rather than serve as a standalone event, but can be fun to do in public locations with high footfall, such as on the high street or at train stations - just make sure you get the correct permissions from those in charge of the space.